Scientific Name

 Description

-Echinopsis scopulicola is a columnar cactus that grows up to 13.1 feet (4 m) tall, branching from the base.
-It is rare for this cactus to produce many shoots and usually does not have any side shoots.
-The stems grow up to 4 inches (10 cm) in diameter and have 4 to 6 ribs though most specimens have 5.
-The areoles are sunk in and have very little white wool on top of them.
+Echinopsis scopulicola is a columnar cactus that can grow up to 13.1 feet (4 m) tall, branching from the base.
+It is rare for this cactus to produce many shoots, and it usually has no side shoots.
+The stems can reach a diameter of 4 inches (10 cm) and have 4 to 6 ribs, though most specimens have 5.
+The areoles are sunken and have very little white wool on top.
 This cactus is also noted for its unusually short spines.
-Flowers are white, up to 9 inches (22.5 cm) long, appear at night, and stay open until the late morning.
-Fruits are green and up to 2.4 inches (6 cm) thick.

 If you can grow cacti and succulents successfully, you can likely grow the Echinopsis species without too much trouble.
-Like many cacti, they prefer a drying period between waterings, even to the point where they slightly wilt.
+Like many cacti, they prefer a drying period between waterings, even to the point of slightly wilting.
 When you water, however, you should water deeply.
 The plant will noticeably plump up.
-The cactus mustn't be exposed to prolonged dampness and sitting water.
+The cactus mustn't be exposed to prolonged dampness and standing water.
 Never let your cactus sit in a dish of water.
-Lastly, make sure to fertilizer during the growing season for the best results.
+Lastly, make sure to fertilize during the growing season for the best results.

 Repot as needed, preferably during the warm season.
-To repot a cactus, make sure the soil is dry before repotting, then gently remove the pot.
-Knock away the old soil from the roots, making sure to remove any rotted or dead roots in the process.
+To repot a cactus, make sure the soil is dry, then gently remove the pot.
+Knock away the old soil from the roots, making sure to remove any rotted or dead roots.
 Treat any cuts with a fungicide.
 Place the plant in its new pot and backfill with potting soil, spreading the roots out as you repot.
 Leave the plant dry for a week or so, then begin to water lightly to reduce the risk of root rot.

 See more at How to Grow and Care for Echinopsis.